Color Theory

 Pair with care:

-• Warm blues + coral, ochre, ivory, warm gray
+• Warm blues work best beside coral, ochre, ivory, and warm gray because those companions reinforce the red-violet lean in the paint.

-• Mixed blues + neutral sands, linen, muted terracotta
+• Mixed blues sit comfortably with neutral sands, linen, and muted terracotta when you want a more grounded, less obvious contrast.

 • Branding: warm blue + orange; cool blue + mint